 This list was the basis for this practice exam I have created.
 It is hosted on Google forms which you can access directly here 200 Question free Quiz has been created on Google Forms.

 All I ask in return is to share this page with others on social media so we can help each other.

 After learning a lot after my first PMP® exam I approached my second PMP® exam a lot better prepared which I have documented below the exam.

 My strategy was based on 3 things which will still help you today:

 First time round I used the PMBOK® as my main study guide this was a huge mistake.
 Even though reading the book I understood the concepts the content wasn’t created to prepare me for the exam.
 The content was used as a reference for creating the exam not created to help you pass the exam.

 Invest in textbooks that were created to help you pass the PMP exam as that is why you are taking the exam.
 There is a reason 80% people fail and I personally feel this was one of the main reasons for my downfall.
-The textbook I recommend is The PMP Exam: How to Pass on Your First Try, Fifth Edition by Andy Crowe.
+I reveal all my tips and tricks in the below study guide:

 You can’t possibly take too many practice exams before the PMP exam.
 I recommend trying to simulate the exam day experience by putting 3 hours aside to take the exam.
 To get the most out of the exams do the following:

 Here is a list of the exams I found the most challenging: